Trapani is a seaside town located on the westernmost tip of Sicily and is famous for its history, culture and good food.

 Transportation in Trapani

-Since it is quite small, Trapani is a city that can be easily explored on foot or by bike.
+As Trapani is quite small, it is a city that can be easily explored on foot or by bike.
 In fact, you can rent a bicycle for just €8 per day.

-The historic center of Trapani is a ZTL (Limited Traffic Zone), therefore access to cars and vehicles is not granted except through special permits that must be approved!
-We would recommend leaving your car at the edge of the ZTL and then continuing on foot.
-On the Lungomare Ammiraglio Staiti and in the port area you will find several parking lots with blue stripes.
+The historic center of Trapani is a ZTL (Limited Traffic Zone), therefore access to cars and vehicles is only granted with special permits!
+We, therefore, suggest leaving your car at the edge of the ZTL and getting around on foot.
+On the Lungomare Ammiraglio Staiti and in the port area, you will find several parking lots with blue stripes.